 - 1. the distribution of cash surpluses be restricted to Contracting States that, at the date of the distribution of the surpluses, have paid their contributions for the financial years for which the surpluses had been determined and that the entitlement to the surpluses be terminated for States which have outstanding contributions for the years concerned, except for those States with agreements and which have complied with the terms of their agreements; - 2.
-Contracting States with arrears of three full years or more and which either have existing agreements or enter into agreements for settlement of long outstanding arrears, and which have complied with the terms of their agreements, shall have their share of cash surplus distributed even though they have not paid the assessments for the financial years for which the surpluses had been determined; - 3. payments from Contracting States with arrears of three full years or more will be retained in a separate account to finance expenditure on aviation security activities, and new and unforseen projects related to aviation safety, and/or to the enhancement of the efficient delivery of ICAO programmes, such action to be under the control of the Council and reported to the next ordinary session of the Assembly; - 4. the Council be requested to closely monitor the question of outstanding contributions; the effects of the incentive schemes on payment of arrears by States, and report to the next ordinary session of the Assembly on the results of their efforts including other measures to be considered; and - 5. this Resolution supersedes Assembly Resolution A32-27.
+Contracting States with arrears of three full years or more and which either have existing agreements or enter into agreements for settlement of long outstanding arrears, and which have complied with the terms of their agreements, shall have their share of cash surplus distributed even though they have not paid the assessments for the financial years for which the surpluses had been determined;

+- 3. with effect from 1 January 2005, only that portion of a payment from a Contracting State that is in excess of the sum of the three preceding years' assessments and all instalments due under agreements entered into under Resolving Clause 4 of Assembly Resolution A35-26 shall be retained in a separate account to finance expenditure on aviation security activities, and new and unforeseen projects related to aviation safety, and/or to the enhancement of the efficient delivery of ICAO programmes, such action to be under the control of the Council and reported to the next ordinary session of the Assembly; - 4. the Council be requested to closely monitor the question of outstanding contributions, the effects of the incentive schemes on payment of arrears by States, and report to the next ordinary session of the Assembly on the results of their efforts including other measures to be considered; and - 5. this Resolution supersedes Assembly Resolution A33-27.

-A33-28: Working Capital Fund
+A35-28: Working Capital Fund